 These two 140hp.
 Engines lifted water from the 200 foot deep well, dug into the sandstone subground and pumped the water up to the covered reservoir on the hill behind the station; and by gravity to parts of Nottingham.

 These beams engines worked for 85 years and ceased regular operation in 1969, when electric pumps were fitted in the pilot well near the main gate.
 These automatic electric pumps saved the manpower required to stoke three of the 6 Lancashire boilers that feed steam to the two beam engines.

 After the preservation group took over the upkeep of the station in 1974 and by 1975 Papplewick was opened to allow the public to view this fine water works, along with a growing number of other steam powered engines that have come from other local sites.
 These include the Linby Colliery Winding Engine and the Stanton Triple Expansion Engine.

 Other Waterworks in the Nottinghamshire area only survive as preserved buildings without any of the original steam powered pumping equipment.

-Steaming Days - Car parking area opposite the main gates.
+Car parking (free - included in entrance fee) area opposite the main gates.

-Static Sundays - Parking “On-site” at the top of the drive.
+Static Sundays & Wednesdays - Parking “On-site” at the top of the drive.